CapMousse/include.js/README.markdown

 How to
 ------
-Simplely add *Include.js* in your project and load it.
+Simply add *Include.js* in your project and load it.

     include([
         'script1.js',